MetaAgentX/OpenCaptchaWorld/README.md

 </div>

 ## 📰 News
+* [2026-02-19] 🚀 We release NextGen-CAPTCHAs: A defense framework against MLLM-based web GUI agents, with an accompanying benchmark snapshot of 519 puzzles across 27 CAPTCHA families.
+This repository provides both the generative CAPTCHA system and tools for evaluating agent resistance. https://github.com/MetaAgentX/NextGen-CAPTCHAs
 * [2025-10-20] ✅ We implement and upload the testing cli for browser-use framework, it is easy to use and you can test any MLLMs on OpenCapthaWorld by just swtiching the backbones.
 (See guidance below)
 * [2025-09-27] ✅ We doubled the size of the captchas, you can download them here: https://huggingface.co/datasets/OpenCaptchaWorld/Open_CaptchaWorld
 * [2025-09-18] ✅ Open CaptchaWorld has been accepted by NeurIPS 2025 Datasets and Benchmarks Track, many thanks to all the authors' contributions!!!